-Note that Android 4.0 includes support for applications to optionally specify that they require specific OpenGL texture compression formats.
+Note that Android includes support for applications to optionally specify that they require specific OpenGL texture compression formats.
 These formats are typically vendor-specific.
-Device implementations are not required by Android 4.0 to implement any specific texture compression format.
-However, they SHOULD accurately report any texture compression formats that they do support, via the getString() method in the OpenGLAPI.
+Device implementations are not required by Android to implement any specific texture compression format.
+However, they SHOULD accurately report any texture compression formats that they do support, via the getstring() method in the OpenGL API.

-Android 3.0 introduced a mechanism for applications to declare that they wanted to enable hardware acceleration for 2D graphics at the Application, Activity, Window or View level through the use of a manifest tag android:hardwareAccelerated or direct API calls [Resources, 9].
+Android includes a mechanism for applications to declare that they wanted to enable hardware acceleration for 2D graphics at the Application, Activity, Window or View level through the use of a manifest tag android:hardwareAccelerated or direct API calls [Resources, 9].

-In Android 4.0, device implementations MUST enable hardware acceleration by default, and MUST disable hardware acceleration if the developer so requests by setting android:hardwareAccelerated="false" or disabling hardware acceleration directly through the Android View APIs.
+In Android 4.4, device implementations MUST enable hardware acceleration by default, and MUST disable hardware acceleration if the developer so requests by setting android:hardwareAccelerated="false" or disabling hardware acceleration directly through the Android View APIs.